utkarshg6/helpful/Git.md

 ## Rebase

-- Rebase adds the commits from other branch into the current branch and current branch's commits on top of it.
+- Rebase adds the commits from other branches into the current branch and the current branch's commits on top of it.
-- The commits of currently active branch will appear on top.
+- The commits of the currently active branch will appear on top.
 - The other branch's commits will be added below.

 ### Rebasing branches

-To rebase a different branch into current branch
+To rebase a different branch into the current branch

 ```zsh
 git rebase {other-branch-name}